arickert/thedigradio/_posts/2023-05-27-the-dig-presents-transmissions-from-jonestown.md

 - Babette Thomas
 ---

-A sonic memorial to the Black women of the People's Temple.
+A sonic memorial to the Black women of the Peoples Temple.

 Produced and reported by [Babette Thomas](https://www.babettethomas.com/).